elviejo79/literate_pro_for_beeminder/docs/2_Objects_and_Classes.md

 it is just a matter of reading a good book on that language and working with it.

 We will introduce aspects of Eiffel as needed.
-Readers who are uncomfortable with this approach are referred to Robert Switzer's "Eiffel: An Introduction" [^10].
+Readers who are uncomfortable with this approach are referred to Robert Switzer's "Eiffel: An Introduction"[#10].
-The definitive book on the language Eiffel (meant to be detailed enough for Eiffel compiler writers) is Bertrand Meyer's "Eiffel: The Language" [^5].
+The definitive book on the language Eiffel (meant to be detailed enough for Eiffel compiler writers) is Bertrand Meyer's "Eiffel: The Language"[#5].

 As an illustration, we will create a class of letters (the kind that make up words, not the kind that get delivered).
 We will use letter objects in later chapters, where our object structures will need "guinea pigs" to track.

-[^10]: TODO
+[#10]: TODO Reference for Eiffel an introduction

-[^5]: TODO
+[#5]: TODO Reerence for Eiffil the language

 ## 2.1 Objects and Classes in Eiffel